 History of Drug Crime Charges

-Since the Nixon Administration declared the "War on Drugs" in 1970, our nation has waged a never ending and extremely expensive conflict against drug users, suppliers, and their associates that has seen law enforcement budgets and incarceration rates explode.
+Since the Nixon Administration declared the "War on Drugs" in 1970, our nation has waged a never ending and extremely expensive conflict against drug users, suppliers, and their associates, that has seen law enforcement budgets and incarceration rates explode.
 More people are in jail and prison or on probation or parole for drug related crimes than any other cause.
-The fact that the vast majority of these are users who may suffer from addiction, a mental health condition, is lost on policy makers.
+The fact that the vast majority of these are users who may suffer from addiction or a mental health condition, is lost on policy makers.
 In fact, local police unions have revolted against the Harris County District Attorney's decision not to prosecute so called "crack pipe" cases, where the residue of drugs is often too small to test or re-test.

-Tough Houston Drug Crime Attorney
+Hire a Tough Drug Crime Attorney